 Next, it’s important to keep watch over your children – observe if they have any drastic changes in mood or behaviour, for they could be indicators that they are victims of cyberbullying.

 Monitoring your kids’ daily habits and technology use goes a long way in reducing the risk of them being affected by cyberbullying.
-Setting limits on device and social media use might seem draconian to your kids, but these restrictions ensure that they develop healthy device behaviour and lessens their chance of falling prey to bullying.
+Setting restrictions can help to ensure that they develop healthy device behaviour and lessens their chance of falling prey to bullying.

 Parental control apps are very helpful in allowing you to gain peace of mind even when you’re not by your child’s side.
 Features such as remote locking and blocking certain applications reduces the opportunity of your child being exposed to nasty cyberbullies lurking on the internet.